getty-zig/getty.so/pages/guide/serializers.md

 - Even though the type of the `value` parameter for many of the required methods is `anytype`, we didn't perform any type validation.
 That is because Getty ensures that an appropriate type will be passed to each function.
 For example, strings will be passed to `serializeString` and integers and floating-points will be passed to `serializeNumber`.

-## Compound Serialization
+## Aggregate Serialization

-Alright, let's move on to compound serialization!
+Alright, let's move on to serialization for aggregate types!

 Remember the `Map`, `Seq`, and `Structure` parameters of `getty.Serializer`?
-Well, the reason they exist is because compound types have different access and iteration patterns, but Getty can't possibly know about all of them.
+Well, the reason they exist is because aggregate types have different access and iteration patterns, but Getty can't possibly know about all of them.
 As a result, serialization methods like `serializeMap` are responsible only for _starting_ the serialization process, before returning a value of either `Map`, `Seq`, or `Structure`.
 The returned value is then used by the method's caller to finish off serialization.

 To help you understand what I mean, let's implement the `serializeSeq` required method, which returns a value of type `Seq`, which is expected to implement the `getty.ser.Seq` interface.